 Any metal component design needs the right manufacturing process to achieve its potential.
 Factors to consider include adaptability to the application, material flexibility, production time frames, product durability, and cost-effectiveness.

-The biggest difference between roll-formed shapes and angle iron is the way each is created.
+The most significant difference between roll-formed shapes and angle iron is the way each is created.

 Angle iron is created by a hot rolling process.
 It starts as a billet of red hot steel and gets pushed into rough rollers to get it close to the angle size.
 It works through the rolls until it reaches the desired thickness.
 These machines run 24/7 and cut off at random 20+/- ft. lengths.

-Roll-formed steel shapes, in comparison, are cold rolled.
-This means that a piece of flat sheet metal is gradually bent into the desired profile by passing it through a series of mated roll tool dies.
+Roll-formed steel angles, in comparison, are cold rolled.
+A piece of flat sheet metal is gradually bent into the desired profile by passing through a series of mated roll tool dies.
 Complex shapes may require 20+ passes through the roll forming line; simple geometries may only need a few.

-This is an efficient metal-forming process that’s very economical for producing angles, channels, and complex shapes with multiple bends.
+Roll forming is an efficient process and economical for producing metal angles, channels, and complex shapes with multiple bends.
 In-line punching features include:

 - Holes